-Legendary cards are hard to acquire in Hearthstone, and they are some of the strongest cards in the game.
-We’ll be listing the Top 10 Best Hearthstone Legendary Cards of All Time.
-We will include some of the strongest legendary cards ever created in the history of Hearthstone.
+Legendary cards are hard to acquire in Hearthstone, as they are some of the strongest cards in the game.
+We’ll be reviewing some of the best Hearthstone legendary cards of all time.
+Take a trip with us down memory lane!

 1. Dr. Boom